 Users have fully embraced the interconnectedness of tools and expect software to adapt to their workflow and needs.
-The market has evolved to focus on the user, and end-users find products on their own and tell others which one to buy.
-The software companies that have witnessed tremendous growth are ones that have already recognised this new dynamic.
+The market has evolved to focus on the user, and end-users find products on their own and tell others which ones to buy.
+The software companies that have witnessed tremendous growth are ones that have already recognized this new dynamic.

 What Is a Product-Led Growth Strategy?

 The product-led growth strategy relies on the product to generate active users who are precursors to paying customers and acquiring new users.
 The product does the bidding in bringing in and retaining its customers.
 The most successful SaaS products of recent times have implemented the PLG strategy.
 Logically, it follows that it is the PLG strategy of these companies that led to the continuous growth of their products.

 The product-led growth strategy often involves creating a frictionless user experience right from the sign-up and offering users the choice to pay after they find value in the software at their own pace.
 If your product generates a positive evaluation from the users, the users get converted into buyers or bring in new prospects through referrals.

 The philosophy of product-led growth stands on a few main pillar principles.